gjbex/Training-sessions/docs/README.md

 # Code of conduct

-Please note that by participating in any training listed here, either online, hybrid, or face-to-face you implicitely agree to adhere tothe [code of conduct](code_of_conduct.html).
+Please note that by participating in any training listed here, either online, hybrid, or face-to-face you implicitly agree to adhere to the [code of conduct](code_of_conduct.html).